hoangthaidien/budget-manager/docs/PROJECT_SUMMARY.md

 ## 📋 Project Overview

 Budget Manager is a modern web application for managing personal finances, tracking income and expenses, and monitoring budgets.
 Built with a focus on user experience and data visualization, it follows the standards of popular budget management apps like Mint and YNAB.
+The platform now supports multi-user Family workspaces so households can collaborate on shared budgets, categories, and transactions with role-based permissions.

 ## 🛠️ Tech Stack